tomondre/vre-hub.github.io/docs/notebook.md

 * **EXPLORE**:
 Explore the Data Lake (files, datasets and containers).
 If you want to use a specific data set, you will need to make it available and add it to your notebook.
 To do so, click on the folder button to see all the available scopes, select the one that stores your data and complete the search with the absolute DID.
 The DID syntax has some search flexibility:
-    - If you want to see all the files that are inside a specific scope your sintax will be ``` SCOPE:* ``` (Example: ```ATLAS_OD_EDU:*```).
+    - If you want to see all the files that are inside a specific scope your syntax will be ``` SCOPE:* ``` (Example: ```ATLAS_OD_EDU:*```).
-    - If you want to see all the files that starts with a specific term in a specific scope your sintaxis will be ```SCOPE:TERM*``` (Example: ```ATLAS_OD_EDU:data*```).
+    - If you want to see all the files that starts with a specific term in a specific scope your syntax will be ```SCOPE:TERM*``` (Example: ```ATLAS_OD_EDU:data*```).
     - If you want to see a specific file type the complete DID: ```SCOPE:NAME``` (Example: ```ATLAS_OD_EDU:data_B.GamGam.root```).

     If you want to know if there is a replication attached to that file, you need to click on the Availability button and you will be redirected to the [Rucio WebUI](https://vre-rucio-ui.cern.ch/).
-This availability button has some difererent states: Available, Not Available, Collection is empty, Something went wrong...
+This availability button has some different states: Available, Not Available, Collection is empty, Something went wrong...
 If the state is Not Available you will need to make it Available.
 Once done you can add it to your notebook.

 * **NOTEBOOK**:
     Here you will be able to see all the files you added to the notebook and are ready to be used.